bram-w/EDICT_public_release/README.md

 [Arxiv](https://arxiv.org/abs/2211.12446)

+The original framework for this code is based off of Github user bloc97's [implementation of Prompt-to-Prompt](https://github.com/bloc97/CrossAttentionControl).

 # What is EDICT?

 EDICT is an algorithm that closely mirrors a typical generative diffusion process but in an invertible fashion.
 We achieve this by tracking a *pair* of intermediate representations instead of just one.
 This exact invertibility enables edits that remain extremely faithful to the original image.
 Check out our [paper](https://arxiv.org/abs/2211.12446) for more details and don't hesitate to reach out with questions!